Azure-Samples/azure-ml-federated-learning/docs/concepts/mlops_for_fl.md

-# Integrate and Secure Federated Learning experiments with MLOps
+# Integrate and secure FL experiments with MLOps

 This page tries to answer the following question: What can we do to avoid users running a job intentionally or unintentionally leaking sensitive data?